Registration and Opening Hours

 WiFi is available throughout the conference venue.
-Network ID: eshg2021, password: eshg2021
+Network ID: eshg2022, password: eshg2022

-If you should have any questions, the congress staff (recognizable by a pink badge/lanyard) will be pleased to help you.
+If you should have any questions, the congress staff (recognizable by a pink badge and lanyard) at the registration area will be pleased to help you.

-The official language of the congress will be English.
+The official language of the congress is English.
 No simultaneous translation will be provided.